 - Compatibility with trigger configuration: While opening the NiceWatch configuration (.MIS file), NiceLabel Automation checks it against the supported features.
 Not all features from NiceWatch are available in NiceLabel Automation.
 While some are not available at all, some of them are configured differently.
 If the MIS file contains unsupported features, you will see them listed.
-Automation removes these features from the configuration.
-If you come across such a case, open the .MIS file in Automation Builder and resolve the incompatibility issues.
-You will have to use the available NiceLabel Automation features to recreate the removed configuration items. - Compatibility with label templates: If your existing label templates contain unsupported print engine features as provided by NiceLabel Automation, you will see error messages in the Log pane.
-This information is visible in the Automation Builder (when designing triggers) or in Automation Manager (when running the triggers).
-In this case, you have to open the label file in label designer and remove unsupported features from the label.
+Automation removes these features from the configuration. - If you come across such a case, open the .MIS file in Automation Builder and resolve the incompatibility issues.
+You will have to use the available NiceLabel Automation features to re-create the removed configuration items. - Compatibility with label templates: If your existing label templates contain unsupported print engine features as provided by NiceLabel Automation, you will see error messages in the Log pane.
+This information is visible in the Automation Builder (when designing triggers) or in Automation Manager (when running the triggers). - In this case, you have to open the label file in label designer and remove unsupported features from the label.

-For more information about incompatibility issues with NiceWatch and label designers, see Knowledge Base article KB251.
+For more information about incompatibility issues with NiceWatch and label designers, see NiceLabel Automation Compatibility with NiceLabel Designers V6 and NiceWatch V5.